majumderb/compac/README.md

 ## COMET-expanded PersonaChat

 You can download PersonaChat dataset with added COMET expansions from [here](https://drive.google.com/file/d/1tJih0IecAmP3IlP6TYvDjy3kOpIbMUIH/view?usp=sharing).

+# Training

+The training script is [here](https://github.com/majumderb/compac/blob/master/models/reinforce_model/train.py).
+Please download the data (mainly COMET expansions) before training.
+The training may require 4 2080Tis or higher.

 # Citation
 If you find `compac` useful for your research, please cite our paper: